 Thankyou for all of your birthday wishes last week.
 I really appreciate all of your messages on Facebook, Twitter and email.
 Yes!
 I had a fantastic birthday celebration in New York with my friends -- laughing and scoffing my way around my favorite haunts.
 I just feel at home in NYC.
 Is there any other city that boasts such vibrancy and diversity?
 It is like chocolate for me -- I just can't get enough.

 I admit to spending my entire birthday eating.
 It was absolutely sensational.
-I enjoyed one continuous travelling degustation meal in every neighbourhood of NYC.
-My snout was tingling, my taste buds were dancing, and my little tail was twirling with joy as I happily devoured everything on offer!
+I enjoyed one continuous travelling degustation meal in every neighborhood of NYC.
+My taste buds were dancing as I happily devoured everything on offer!

 I decided to share a little piece of my NYC trip with you today.
-I managed to make a batch of my favourite raw chocolate cookies (along with my much beloved kale chips) for the six hour plane journey from LAX to JFK, where I knew I would be tempted by the all-too-familiar toxic snacks offered by the perky flight attendants.
+I managed to make a batch of my favorite raw chocolate cookies (along with my much beloved kale chips) for the six hour plane journey from LAX to JFK, where I knew I would be tempted by the all-too-familiar toxic snacks on offer.
 I was also suffering from pangs of guilt, after promising (over a month ago) in my chocolate hazelnut pie post to share this recipe with you.
 So better late than never, here it is.